quartiq/miniconf/miniconf_mqtt/README.md

 unsubscribes.
 Stale topics, missing `auth`, empty payloads, and invalid JSON are ignored.
 Arbitrary retained pruning remains a client/tooling operation.

-Use it only before the first MM2 startup of a device process.
-On a device reconnect or network glitch, keep the live settings in RAM authoritative and call `mm2.startup(..., connect_event)`:
+Use it only before the first Miniconf MQTT startup of a device process.
+On a device reconnect or network glitch, keep the live settings in RAM authoritative and call `miniconf.startup(..., connect_event)`:

-- `ConnectEvent::Connected`: the broker did not resume the MQTT session, so MM2 republishes schema, settings, `set/#`, and `alive`
+- `ConnectEvent::Connected`: the broker did not resume the MQTT session, so Miniconf republishes schema, settings, `set/#`, and `alive`
-- `ConnectEvent::Reconnected`: the broker resumed the MQTT session, so MM2 republishes only `alive`
+- `ConnectEvent::Reconnected`: the broker resumed the MQTT session, so Miniconf republishes only `alive`

 ## Core contract

 Simple helpers:

-- `mm2.startup(...)` runs the MM2 work required by one `ConnectEvent` to completion.
+- `miniconf.startup(...)` runs the Miniconf MQTT work required by one `ConnectEvent` to completion.
-- `mm2.serve(...)` waits until one `/set` has been applied and fully republished, or until one non-MM2 inbound publish has been handled by the callback and returned.
+- `miniconf.serve(...)` waits until one `/set` has been applied and fully republished, or until one non-Miniconf inbound publish has been handled by the callback and returned.
 - both helpers are unbounded
 - `Startup::run(...)` may discard inbound publishes while bootstrapping
 - `Publisher::run(...)` may discard inbound publishes while waiting for session progress
-- `serve()` may discard inbound publishes that arrive while completing MM2 follow-up work
+- `serve()` may discard inbound publishes that arrive while completing protocol follow-up work
 - use the explicit stepwise APIs below when that is not acceptable

 Stepwise APIs: